LauraMMelo/comp_vision_exercises/README.md

 # Computer Vision Exercises

-Solução para o teste de Visão Computacional
+Solutions for the computer vision tests

-## 0) Dependências
+## 0) Dependencies
 OpenCV -v=4.0.0
 tkinter -v=8.6

-##  1) Optical flow e tracking
+##  1) Optical flow and tracking

-O script `Optical_flow.py` roda o cálculo do Fluxo óptico esparso pelo método Lucas Kanade.
-Passos:
+The script `Optical_flow.py` runs the Optical Fluck computation through the Lucas Kanade method.
+Steps:

-1. No terminal, na pasta raiz do repositório, rodar `python Optical flow.py`.
-A webcam tirará uma foto.
+1. In the terminal, on the root folder, run `python Optical flow.py`.
+The webcam will take a picture.
-2. Use o mouse para demarcar um retângulo com o objeto a ser traçado.
-1 clique para iniciar, 1 clique para finalizar.
+2. Use the mouse to mark a rectangle with the object to be traced.
+Click once to start, then once to finish
-3. Pressione 'c'.
-O objeto será rastreado.
+3. Press 'c'.
+The object will then bem traced.
-4. Pressione Ctrl+c no terminal para parar.
+4. Press Ctrl+c in the terminal to stop.

 ##  2) Image Stitching

-O script `Image_stitching.py` realiza o stitching.
-Passos:
+The script `Image_stitching.py` does o stitching.
+Steps:

-1. No terminal, na pasta raiz do repositório, rodar `python Image_stitching.py`.
+1. In the terminal, on the root folder, run `python Image_stitching.py`.
-2. Selecione na janela que aparecer as imagens que deseja costurar e pressione Abrir.
+2. Select in the window the images that you want to stitch and press Open.
-3. A imagem costurada aparecerá na tela e salvará um arquivo `output.png`
+3. The stitched image should appear in the screen and then get saved as `output.png`

 ##  3) Object Detection

-O script `Object_detection.py` roda a YOLOv3-tiny através do módulo Deep Neural Network do OpenCV.
+The script `Object_detection.py` runs YOLOv3-tiny through the Deep Neural Network module from OpenCV.
-A YOLO possui uma série de arquiteturas disponíveis, todas treinadas no COCO Dataset trainval, chegando a uma performance de até 57.9 *mean average precision* para a YOLOv3-608 e de 60.6 para a YOLOv3-spp, no COCO Dataset test-dev, ambas podendo rodar a 20 FPS em uma GPU Pascal Titan X. No entanto, devido aos recursos limitados do computador onde estes exemplos foram desenvolvidos, a YOLOv3-tiny foi escolhida.
+YOLO has a set of architectures available, all trained in the COCO Dataset trainval, with a performance up to 57.9 *mean average precision* for the YOLOv3-608, and of 60.6 for the YOLOv3-spp, in COCO Dataset test-dev, both being able to run at 20 FPS in a Pascal Titan X GPU.
+Due to the limited resources of the computer where these examples were developed, YOLOv3-tiny was chosen.

-A YOLOv3-tiny consegue uma performance de 33.1 mAP e pode rodar até 220 FPS.
-O computador onde este script foi desenvolvido conseguiu 4 FPS, e possui as seguintes specs:
+A YOLOv3-tiny reaches a performance of 33.1 mAP and may run up to 220 FPS.
+The computer where this scipt was developed managed to run at 4 FPS, and has the following settings:

 - Intel Core i3-5005 @ 2GHz
-- 12Gb Memória RAM
+- 12Gb RAM memory
-- GPU Integrada (Não utilizada neste script)
+- On-board GPU (Not used in this script script)

-1. No terminal, na pasta raiz do repositório, rodar `python Object_detection.py`.
-Uma janela com a webcam aparecerá.
-Tente pôr objetos como celular ou uma caneca na frente da câmera.
+1. On terminal, in the root folder, run `python Object_detection.py`.
+A webcam window will appear.
+Try showing objects such as a phone or a mug in front of the camera
-2. Para encerrar pressione 'c'.
-O terminal imprimirá um relatório simples com a taxa de FPS durante o script.
+2. To finish, press 'c'.
+The terminal will then print a simple report with the FPS rate during the script runtime.